Shemar Moore On ‘S.W.A.T.’: CBS Frenzy Removes ‘Doubt’ For ‘Criminal Minds BB’ [Opinion]

 Shemar Moore’s role on S.W.A.T. should be safe.
 The plot is based on a 1975 series, back when Hollywood was possibly more in touch with viewer preferences.
 S.W.A.T was also a successful movie, in which Samuel L. Jackson portrayed the role that was given to Shemar Moore.

-CBS stuck with something that had previous success with S.W.A.T. and the show will likely make it.
+CBS stuck with something that had previous success with S.W.A.T., and the show will likely make it.
 Criminal Minds with its long and successful run is also a sure bet if Thomas Gibson could return, but sunk with the loss of not one but two mainstay actors in Thomas Gibson and Shemar Moore.

 Shemar Moore’s return would be ideal for Criminal Minds, but it seems unlikely to happen, considering his new role on S.W.A.T. but if Thomas Gibson could return perhaps that would make this former flagship show a success again.

 CBS championed their new show, Doubt, then pushed the panic button two episodes in.
-CBS decisions look fairly flippant, but removing Doubt did benefit Criminal Minds.
+CBS’ decisions look fairly flippant, but removing Doubt did benefit Criminal Minds.
 Criminal Minds Beyond Borders will air in its place, revamping the previously sidelined spinoff series.
 CBS has not ruled out returning Doubt at a later time.

-So for those who missed Doubt on CBS here is a brief synopsis of Doubt from Washington Blade.
+So for those who missed Doubt on CBS, here is a brief synopsis of Doubt from Washington Blade.

-“Doubt” followed attorneys at a New York City law firm including [Katherine] Heigl who played a lawyer falling for her client and [Laverne] Cox who portrayed a transgender lawyer.”
+“‘Doubt’ followed attorneys at a New York City law firm including [Katherine] Heigl who played a lawyer falling for her client and [Laverne] Cox who portrayed a transgender lawyer.”

 RELATED REPORTS FROM THE INQUIITR